mesrivatsav/Course-Advisor-Chatbot/README.md

 - Munster Technological University (MTU)
 - South East Technological University (SETU)
 - Atlantic Technological University (ATU)

 Sample Use Cases
 - What are the entry requirements for the BSc in Computer Science at TUS?
 - Which process validation courses are offered at TUS Moylish campus?
 - Does ATU offer any postgraduate courses in marketing?

 Thesis Report

-“An Open-Source AI Chatbot for Course Advising: Leveraging Retrieval Augmented Generation” Master of Science in Data Analytics – 2024
+“An Open-Source AI Chatbot for Course Advising: Leveraging Retrieval Augmented Generation”
-Author: Rakesh Srivatsav Velluvayala

 Future Improvements
 - Add GPT-4/Claude for comparison
 - Enhance hallucination handling